otrack/slambda/README.md

 - the Lambda plugin for Maven available [here](https://github.com/SeanRoy/lambda-maven-plugin).

 It implements a toy Lambda function that concatenates the values given in parameters to a list.
-This list is shared between all instances (over time) of the lambda using the CRESON framework.
+This list is shared _consistently_ between all instances of this lambda.
+To this end, the lambda uses the CRESON framework and a dedicated nodes located @52.49.189.207:11222.
+For the sake of simplicity, this address is hard-coded in the code of the lambda (Hello.java).

 ## Usage